msabramo/colorama/README.txt

 Changes
 =======

+0.2.1
+    Added some documentation for cursor positioning and clear screen to README.

 0.2
-    Merge in changes from Daniel Griffith:
-        Add ANSI cursor positioning & partial support for clear screen.
+    Merge in changes from Daniel Griffith: Add ANSI cursor positioning & partial support for clear screen.
 Patch submitted by Oscar Lester, don't send RESET_ALL to non-tty.
 Demos split into separate files and moved into their own directory.
 Tweak sys.path in demos so they run against local source, not installed version of Colorama.
 0.1.18
     Fix README (no such attr as Fore.DEFAULT, etc), kindly reported by nodakai.
 0.1.17